Job Search

 Work with therapists, teachers and specialists to ensure every child receives consistent, thoughtful care

-Why join as an SEMH Teaching Assistant in King’s Lynn?
+Why join as a Graduate SEMH Teaching Assistant in King’s Lynn?

 A growing and rewarding sector offering long-term career development